johnchaffee/twilio-widget-websockets/README.md

     npm install
     ```

-3. Create a `.env` file in your root directory and enter the content below.
-Replace the `SESSION` AND `MOBILE` values with your Zipwhip Session Key and Mobile Phone number.
+3. Create a `.env` file in your root directory and enter the environment variables below.

     ```
     PORT=3000